kris-classes/crypto/Week4/README.md

 ### 1 - Test the base64_encode function and learn what it does.

+Go down to PyCharm's `Terminal` tab and type these commands there.
+You'll be using it for the rest of the homework.

 Run the command `python main.py base64_encode "hello from kris"` and see what it does.
 The program should print: `b'aGVsbG8gZnJvbSBrcmlz'` (remember that the `b`